CeaseFireDiscussions/digitalgarden/src/site/notes/Yada Yada Pauses/01 Gen-31 Yada Yada.md

 			- Now, you want to be gone,
 				- because you greatly longed for your father's house,
 					- <mark style="background: #CACFD9A6;">but why have you stolen my gods?"</mark>
+#### Pitched his tent by a mountain - image of Moses coming down after the calf incident and pitching his tent outside the camp comes to mind.
+-
 	- Jacob answered
 		- Laban,
 			- "<mark style="background: #CACFD9A6;">Because I was afraid</mark>, for I said,